 - a.
 A horse-rider pair is considered an entry. - b.
 A horse-rider entry can compete in only one level/division per show. - c.
 Once a horse-rider entry has competed at any given level, and have earned an Average combined Dressage/EOH score percentage of 62% at the higher level in three competitions under at least two different judges, they are established and registered at this level effective immediately upon earning the third qualifying percentage.
 Until earning the three qualifying scores, a horse/rider combination may elect to move back to the previous level. - d.
 A horse may be entered twice in a competition if ridden by two different riders and in different levels.
 Exception: Two youth or one youth and one adult can share the same horse if competing in Children and/or Introductory-L1. - e.
-Competitors should be individual or family membership holders to compete.
-Non-members will be allowed to compete at licensed shows for a non-member fee as outlined in the show licensing requirements and application.
-Individual or family membership is required to compete at a Championship show.
+Competitors must hold a current individual or family membership to compete at any WECan licensed show or Championship show.